-American Studies with Teacher Certification (AS/ED)
+American Studies with Teacher Certification in Social Studies (AS/ED)

 The interdisciplinary program in American Studies with teacher certification in secondary social studies, referred to colloquially as AS/ED, is open to any student interested in designing his or her own major in American history and culture with the coursework required to obtain secondary certification in social studies in Pennsylvania.
 Click on the Special Programs and Opportunities link in the menu to the left for more information on the AS/ED program.

-Globalization Studies with Teacher Certification (GS/ED)
+Globalization Studies with Teacher Certification in Social Studies (GS/ED)

 Majors in Globalization Studies combine required interdisciplinary coursework in the social sciences with regional and thematic “tracks” to develop a deeper sense of the increasing connectedness of the world and its implications for the future.
 GS majors completing certification coursework would be well positioned to teach World History, World Geography, and Sociology courses in K-12 schools, as well as any range of cultural and historical course elective that may be offered.
 For more information on the Globalization Studies major, visit the department’s website: http://www.gettysburg.edu/academics/gs.

-Public Policy with Teacher Certification
+Public Policy Double-Major with Teacher Certification in Social Studies

 Students more interested in political science and economics may choose to combine certification coursework with a major in Public Policy.
 Coursework in Public Policy encourages quantitative analysis of various policy alternatives and sustained study of the political institutions that help shape and respond to various policy alternatives.
 Public Policy majors who earn secondary certification would be especially well positioned to teach courses in Micro- and Macroeconomics, Government and Politics, Geography, and Environmental Studies.
 Note that the major in Public Policy is not a standalone major; students hoping to connect a public policy major to certification should pair that major with one in the subject areas already approved for certification.
 More information in this can be obtained in the Education Office.
 For more information on the Public Policy major, visit the program’s website: http://www.gettysburg.edu/academics/public-policy.

-Traditional Disciplinary Majors with Teacher Certification
+Traditional Majors with Teacher Certification in Social Studies

 For students uncomfortable taking the path less traveled, a major in any traditional social science area, or in history, can be combined with certification coursework (and a healthy dose of fortitude) or with a minor in Educational Studies.
 Students seeking to major in a single disciplinary area and earn a certificate to teach in Pennsylvania typically will need to bring course credits with them when they come to Gettysburg, and many must also complete some requirements off campus during the summer.
 Students pursuing this route also may consider the Ninth Semester as a viable student teaching option and often are unable to study abroad in their time at Gettysburg.